The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Preamble over.
 Let’s dig in.

-What we don’t mean by “Digital Marketing”
+What we don’t mean by “Digital Marketing” for Breweries

 Let’s start off first with what we’re not talking about here.

-“Digital marketing” is a term that’s been co-oped and warped by marketers, consultants, and the media as a fluffy, empty buzzword.
+“Digital marketing” is a term that’s been co-opted and warped by marketers, consultants, and the media as a fluffy, empty buzzword.
 Thick on the tips, tropes, advice, and anecdotes… and thin on actual substance and results.

-But let’s not throw out the baby with the bath water… because as some of the most successful breweries out there will attest, “craft beer marketing” and “digital marketing” are, in reality, one in the same.
+But let’s not throw out the baby with the bath water… because as some of the most successful breweries out there will attest, “craft beer marketing” and “digital marketing” are, in reality, one and the same.

-Case in point: our to-go sales research identified “digital marketing effectiveness” as the biggest differentiator between the breweries who were able to best adapt to the new market conditions during the shutdown, and replace taproom revenue with increased packaged sales.
+Case in point: our to-go sales research identified “digital marketing effectiveness” as the biggest differentiator between the breweries who were able to best adapt to the new market conditions during the COVID-19 shutdown, and replace taproom revenue with increased packaged sales.

 Package Store Graph 7